-There's an Against Me! album called Shape Shift with Me.
-Which is a lot of love songs, but they are love songs that involve plane crashes and body horror.
+Jordan Morris: There's an Against Me! album called Shapeshift With Me, which is a lot of love songs.
+But they are love songs that involve plane crashes and body horror.
 I wanted you to talk a little bit more about how Against Me! approaches writing a love song.

-You know, I don't know.
-I guess, like, that at the time I was kind of obsessed with that idea of just wanting to write love songs and maybe it was 'cause, like, in a way I needed to simplify things in my head.
-And I was tired of thinking of bigger ideas.
-And also, I was trying to shy away from the pressure of, like-you know, the record prior to that was Transgender Dysphoria Blues, and I- unfortunately, for better or worse-have this like natural inclination where when something is expected of me, I don't wanna do it.
-So, like, being-having a record like Transgender Dysphoria Blues, which dealt directly with the transgender experience, to then feel like there was an expectation to follow that up with another record directly about the transgender experience-that rebellious nature in me was like, "I just wanna write love songs."
+Laura Jane Grace: You know, I don't know.
+I guess like at the time, I was kind of obsessed with that idea of just wanting to write love songs.
+And maybe it was because like in a way I needed to simplify things in my head, and I was tired of thinking of bigger ideas.
+And also, I was trying to shy away from the pressure of like-you know, the record prior to that was Transgender Dysphoria Blues.
+And I unfortunately, for better or worse-I have this like natural inclination where when something is expected of me I don't want to do it.
+So, like having a record like Transgender Dysphoria Blues, which dealt directly with the transgender experience, to then feel like there was an expectation to follow that up with another record directly about the transgender experience.
+That rebellious nature in me was just like, "I just want to write love songs."

-[They laugh.]
+(They laugh.)